 Other factors, such as purine and alcohol intake, were included.
 This may cloud the issue, but as this is a statistical study, their inclusion is valid[24 – 25].

 The results show a big rise in the number of gout attacks when gout patients were taking diuretics compared to periods when they did not take them.
 The report includes odds ratio data, but my view is that such a detailed statistical view is not necessary here.
 We can see clearly that these diuretics are a reason for gout.
 Therefore, it makes sense to ask your doctor for an alternative treatment.

 The report ends with a discussion of the points raised by the investigation.
 Most of these are of interest to the scientific community, but not valuable to the gout sufferer[26 – 28].
 The significant point is that the problem of diuretics for gout sufferers is easily overcome because there are widely available alternatives.

 The gout report concludes:

 In summary, we found that recent use of thiazide and possibly loop diuretics was associated with a significantly increased risk for recurrent gouty arthritis.
-Despite the well known association of gout and diuretics, a relatively large proportion of our patient population with preexisting gout was prescribed this class of antihypertensive therapy.
-Given the wide availability of alternative effective agents for the treatment of hypertension and congestive heart failure, clinicians have ample ability to individualize management for this population, and could reduce risk of recurrent gout attacks by avoiding the use of thiazide and possibly loop diuretics in persons with preexisting gout.
+Despite the well-known association of gout and diuretics, a relatively large proportion of our patient population with preexisting gout was prescribed this class of antihypertensive therapy.
+Given the wide availability of alternative effective agents for the treatment of hypertension and congestive heart failure, clinicians have ample ability to individualize management for this population.
+So they could reduce the risk of recurrent gout attacks by avoiding the use of thiazide and possibly loop diuretics in persons with preexisting gout.